-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which will be used to advance UBX1325 (foselutoclax).
 We expect to continue to incur net operating losses for at least the next several years as we continue our research and development efforts, advance our drug candidates through preclinical and clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization.
 We do not expect to generate revenue from any drug candidates that we develop until we obtain regulatory approval for one or more of such drug candidates and commercialize our products or enter into collaborative agreements with third parties.